 These are the only local photos of the landing craft and locations at HMS Lizard that I know of – although I’m sure I’ve seen a painting of WW2 landing craft lined up at Shoreham but can’t find it now.
-The LC at Holmbush roundabout is one of the widely used Higgins landing craft but that particular one wasn’t necessarily actually used at Shoreham.
+The Landing Craft at Holmbush roundabout is one of the widely used Higgins landing craft but that particular one wasn’t necessarily actually used at Shoreham.

 Related to this site, some time ago there was discussion on these two mystery circle structures… hidden in trees in the Shoreham College grounds but evident in aerial photos from WW2.
 To me they looked tall and narrow and appeared to have white marked openings on the South face – towards the harbour mouth.
-So I surmised they could be navigation aids not visible from the air.
+So I surmised they could be harbour navigation aids not visible from the air.

 Others had suggested they were normal fuel tanks for landing craft… but why were they so far from the harbour and the otherside of the obstacle of the railway embankment?
 Closer scrutiny of the images suggested the white marks could be a staircase around the side of the towers.
 But I couldn’t find evidence other than these aerials.
 Months later I stumbled across this.
-This time in 1950 with no roof, no staircase and strange vertical grooves in the tanks. (maybe the grooves enabled a roof to rise with contents)
+This time in 1950 with no roof, no staircase and strange vertical grooves in the tanks. (maybe the grooves enabled a roof to rise with contents).

 And Nelson then came up with the pipe’s outpoint on the beach – just at the right point for refuelling of the Landing Craft.